manu-07-ela/LAPR2_ISEP/docs/SprintC/US12/US12_RecordTestResults.md

 > **Question:** "When the Clinical Chemistry Technologist wants to record the results of a test, how does he has access to that test?
 By internal code, NHS code?"
 >
 > [**Answer:**](https://moodle.isep.ipp.pt/mod/forum/discuss.php?d=8301)
->Each sample has a unique barcode.
-The clinical chemistry technologist should use the sample barcode number to find the test for which the sample was collected.
+>Each sample has a unique barcodeDomain.
+The clinical chemistry technologist should use the sample barcodeDomain number to find the test for which the sample was collected.

 > **Question:** "Should the system present a result for each test parameter or a single result for the test to be recorded?"
 >